 These are MY children, and their education is far too precious and desperately important to leave it in the hands of anyone else.
-It is the most important work I could ever do.
+To homeschool is the most important work I could ever do.

 Has this required financial sacrifices?
 Yes!
 It would have been far easier financially to put them on the bus each day and enjoy the extra measure of financial breathing-room that would provide.
-But what is of greater value to us?
+But what is of greater value to our family?
 Extra money, or our children?
-My children will remember the LOVE IN the HOME far more fondly than they’ll ever remember the SIZE OF the HOUSE – or the games and gadgets.
+My children will remember the LOVE IN our own HOME far more fondly than they’ll ever remember the SIZE OF the HOUSE – or the games and gadgets.
 And, guess what…so will we.

 THIS IS my most important work!